-This document contains installation instructions for the Debian GNU/Linux 3.1 system (codename "sarge"), for the Intel x86 ("i386") architecture.
+This document contains installation instructions for the Debian GNU/Linux 3.1 system (codename "sarge"), for the Mips ("mips") architecture.
 It also contains pointers to more information and information on how to make the most of your new Debian system.